3kyro/servant-benchmark/README.md

 * Different endpoints are combined with the `:<|>` operator
 * Different generators are combined with the `:>:` operator
-* Every endpoint must end with its corresponding weight of type `Word`
+* Every endpoint must end with a  `(Text, Word)` tuple consisting of the endpoint name and its corresponding weight
 * For every API combinator expecting a request value, a `Gen a` random value generator must be provided.
 The following combinators need a value generator:
     * `ReqBody`